-The species impressed tortoise Manouria , biologically named Manouria impressa, is found in the mountain forest regions in the southeast of Asia in the country of Burma, including the southern part of China, Laos, Thailand, Malaysia, Cambodia and Vietnam.
-Its skin and shell is golden brown in color.
-Grown ups are far smaller when compared to their cousins, who are called the Asian Forest Tortoise, biologically named Manouria Emys.
+The species impressed tortoise Manouria, biologically named Manouria impressa, is found in the mountain forest regions in the southeast of Asia in the country of Burma, including the southern part of China, Laos, Thailand, Malaysia, Cambodia, and Vietnam.
+Its skin and shell are golden brown in color.
+Grown-ups are far smaller when compared to their cousins, who are called the Asian Forest Tortoise, biologically named Manouria Emys.

 This impressed tortoise dwells in high elevated areas of 2,000 m.
 There is not much information about their behavior.
 Their natural diet comprises mostly of bamboo shoots and mushrooms.
 In captivity, they say that it is a problem for them to survive; Not much documentation exists about their longevity in nature.
 Locals use them as food and there are no reports on captivity.

 In spite of the early description of 1882, information about the impressed tortoise in captivity or in the wild is a mystery.
 The impressed tortoise distinguishes itself from the others by its flattened carapace.
 Its rim is strong and saw-like with concave scutes, from which it derived its name.
 The color of the carapace is dim orange to light horn color, the center each scute is colored brown that merges into a darker color radiating stripes along the edges; this is in contrast with the mild color at the base.
 With age, these markings gradually fade.
 The color of the older ones still is more or less consistently horn colored.
 The color of the tail and limbs fade from black to dark brown.
 The color of the head has a prominent yellow to dark tan color; a few of them have pink pigmentation round their snout